junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-14 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-14 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-08-03 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2016-09-13 — Committee Consideration and Mark-up Session Held.
+- 2016-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-11-15 — Committee on Foreign Affairs discharged.
+- 2016-11-15 — Committee on Foreign Affairs discharged.
+- 2016-11-15 — Placed on the Union Calendar, Calendar No. 649.
+- 2016-11-15 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-827, Part I.
+- 2016-11-15 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-827, Part I.